NLP-coders/NLP-coders.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: We're up and running!
+title: Use Tags and Categories in your Jekyll based Github Pages
-categories: Tech
+category: Dev
-published: true
+tags: [web, jekyll]
 ---

 ## Hello all